Swap Halibut with Cod, Turbot, Haddock, Flounder, and Dogfish.

 The filets can be baked, broiled, or pan-fried.

-When substituting turbot for halibut, it is important to remember that it has a more robust flavor.
+When substituting turbot for halibut, it is important to remember that it has a more strong flavor - compare notes in the turbot vs flounder comparison for cooking differences.

 As a result, you may want to use a stronger seasoning with turbot.